opendocsg/opendoc-dwp-mobile/E-commerce Order.md

 ### Which email address do I use to sign up for an account with e-commerce?
 It depends on the e-commerce mall you are signing up for.

 Some malls allow their users to use their personal account for corporate purchases.
-Others may need users to sign up for a separate corporate account.
+Others may need users to sign up for a separate corporate account using their work email.

 Please check the e-commerce’s corporate billing setup guide for more information.